joshualambert/info/constitution.md

 # 0.0 - The Constitution
-The following is an outline of the set up of the Democtatic Project's workings.
+The following is an outline of the set up of the Democratic Project's workings.
 By registering as a Democracy Project voter you agree to abide by any rules stated.
 If you at any time break these rules you will be given a strike.
 Three strikes and you will be banned for one month.
 Four strikes and you will be banned for a year.
 Five strikes and you will be banned for life.

 ## 1.0 - Votes
-All decissions regarding the project are to be decided democratically by vote.
+All decisions regarding the project are to be decided democratically by vote.
 No exceptions.

 ### 1.1
 Anyone can register as a voter, and every voter has the same power.
 No exceptions.

 ### 1.2
-For a vote to succesful it must meet the following conditions:
+For a vote to successful it must meet the following conditions:
 * **1.2.1** More than 60% or more must agree on a decision, else it is carried forward to the next session.
 * **1.2.2** At least 10% of all registered voters must vote, else it is carried forward to the next session.
 * **1.2.3** No exceptions are to be made to the above rules.